 1. Take GEN 100 - Introduction to the University Curriculum in the fall.

-This 2-credit course, taught by the Student Success Program Coordniator, will help you transition to the university and develop effective study strategies.
+This 2-credit course, taught by the Student Success Program Coordinator, will help you transition to the university and develop effective study strategies.
 It counts as two elective credits.

-This 3-credit course is one of the most popular GE (general education) classes on campus, with hundreds of students taking it each year because it fulfills requirements for every major.
+This 3-credit course is one of the most popular LE (liberal education) classes on campus.
+Many students take this course each year because it fulfills requirements for every major.
 It is a challenging, rigorous course that will be a great introduction the college-level work.
 You will directly apply study strategies from GEN 100 to your work in this class.
 At summer orientation, you and your advisor will choose the rest of your fall schedule!
-With a course load of 12-15 credits, there is still a good deal of room to take the other classes you want or need.
+With a course load of 12-15 credits, there is still plenty of room to select other classes that work toward your requirements and interests.

 3. Take a continuation of GEN 100 in the spring.